quantumos-org/quantum-os/README.md

 But a QBit on the other hand can be <b>0</b> AND <b>1</b>.
 That means a normal byte with 8 bits on a normal computer can contains the same information on a quantum computer but it only needs 4 bits for the same information.

 <img src="assets/Example-2.png" width="400" height="400"/>

+# 💰 Bitcoin & Lightcoin & Etherium Miner
+A good reason for Quantum OS is the BLE Miner (Bitcoin, Lightcoin, Etherium Miner).
+With this external feature you can mine cryptocoins.
+Go to: https://quantom-os.org/ble-miner to get more informations about it.